 5. Sexual Abuse

 Armed with this knowledge, you play an important role in protecting those who cannot protect themselves.
-Keep in mind that if a child exhibits one of these symptoms on its own, that doesn?t necessarily mean he or she is being abused or neglected.
-What appears to be a symptom of passive behavior could just be a personality trait, or what looks like an unexplainable bruise could just be a minor playground injury that they don?t remember receiving.
-Use your best judgment and make sure you?re trained in the signs so that you feel confident in your decision.
+Keep in mind that if a child displays one of these symptoms on their own, that doesn’t necessarily mean he or she is being abused or neglected.
+What appears to be a symptom of passive behavior could just be a personality trait, or what looks like an unexplainable bruise could just be a minor playground injury that they don’t remember receiving.
+This Child Abuse Prevention Month and throughout the year, use your best judgment and make sure you’re trained in the signs so that you feel confident in your decision.